BurnyCoder/BurnyCoder/README.md

 I'm, Interesed in everything around AI engineering and research.

-My commits from my work account from 2024:
+My commits from my AI work account from 2024:
 ![My commits from my work account from 2024](https://i.imgur.com/GlBDhOi.png)